Shopify NetSuite Integration: Quick Answers

 The Complexity of the Shopify Order Lifecycle

 A common misconception is that a Shopify order is a single, instantaneous event.
-In reality, modern e-commerce involves a complex timeline of authorizations, captures, fulfillments, partial fulfillments, and partial refunds.
+In reality, modern e-commerce involves a complex timeline of authorizations, captures, fulfillments, partial fulfillments, returns, and refunds across multiple payment gateways.

 Comparing the Approaches: Standard Point-to-Point vs. Purpose-Built